Mohammad Reza Pahlavi: Titles, styles, and honours

-Arms
+Coats of arms

-From 24 April 1926 until his accession, Mohammad Reza's arms notably consisted of two Shahbaz birds in the centre, a common symbol during the Achaemenid period, with the Pahlavi Crown placed above them.
+From 24 April 1926, until his accession, Mohammad Reza's arms notably consisted of two Shahbaz birds in the centre, a common symbol during the Achaemenid period, with the Pahlavi Crown placed above them.
 Upon his accession, he adopted his father's coat of arms which included a shield composed of the Lion and the Sun symbol in first quarter, the Faravahar in the second quarter, the two-pointed sword of Ali (Zulfiqar) in third quarter and the Simurgh in the fourth quarter.
-Overall in the centre is a circle depicting Mount Damavand with a rising sun, the symbol of the Pahlavi dynasty.
+Overall, in the centre is a circle depicting Mount Damavand with a rising sun, the symbol of the Pahlavi dynasty.
 The shield is crowned by the Pahlavi crown and surrounded by the chain of the Order of Pahlavi.
 Two lions rampant regardant, holding scimitars supports the coat of arms on either side.
-Under the whole device is the motto: "Mara dad farmud va Khod Davar Ast" ("Justice He bids me do, as He will judge me" or, alternatively, "He gave me power to command, and He is the judge").
+Under the whole device is the motto: "Mara dad farmud va Khod Davar Ast" ('Justice He bids me do, as He will judge me' or, alternatively, 'He gave me power to command, and He is the judge').

-Imperial symbols
+Imperial standards

 The Pahlavi imperial family employed rich heraldry to symbolise their reign and ancient Persian heritage.
 An image of the imperial crown was included in every official state document and symbol, from the badges of the armed forces to paper money and coinage.
 The image of the crown was the centerpiece of the imperial standard of the Shah.

 The personal standards consisted of a field of pale blue, the traditional colour of the Iranian imperial family, at the centre of which was placed the heraldic motif of the individual.
 The Imperial Iranian national flag was placed in the top left quadrant of each standard.
 The appropriate imperial standard was flown beside the national flag when the individual was present.
 In 1971, new designs were adopted.

+Books

+Mohammad Reza published several books in the course of his kingship and two later works after his downfall.
+Amongst others, these include: